XPRIZE/GLEXP-Team-CCI/pubbly_console/README.md

 * find upload_max_filesize
 * change to "200M"
 * Write and quite
-> The Pubbly Design Tools exports used in the Xprize were usually large in size, about 5MB per page.
+> The Pubbly Design Tools exports used in the XPRIZE were usually large in size, about 5MB per page.

 ### Import our database structure, using your own password (PutPasswordHere)